Don Walton: There are heroes in this war against the virus

 But he wasn't complaining; he was just answering a question I asked in expressing concern for doctors and health care workers at this time.
 And I hope he won't mind me repeating what he said anonymously.

-There are lots of heroes in the medical profession, doctors, nurses, physician assistants and more.
+There are a lot of heroes in the medical profession — doctors, nurses, physician assistants and more.

 My sister was a critical care nurse, and I can't imagine how many people she attended to and comforted, how many lives she may have saved or helped save.